huddy67/Morrill-Hudson-Portfolio/whycantthesetwocomputerstalktoeachother.md

 ![](pingofdan.png)

+The ping returned a “Destination Host Unreachable” message, indicating that Layer 2 could not locate the other machine’s MAC address and was therefore unable to send any frames across the connection.

 # PART 3 — Network Layer Check (Layer 3: IP Addressing)

 Now you must determine whether the issue comes from IP configuration.